-The establishment of the Programme and the issue of Notes have been duly authorised by resolutions of the board of directors of the Issuer dated 6 April 2014.
-The giving of the Guarantee has been duly authorised by a written resolution of the Board dated 25 March 2014.
+The establishment of the Programme and the issue of Trust Certificates thereunder have been duly authorised by a resolution of the board of directors of the Issuer dated 1 April 2014 and by a written resolution of the Board dated 25 March 2014.
+The Issuer has obtained all necessary consents, approvals and authorisations in the Cayman Islands in connection with the issue and performance of Trust Certificates to be issued under the Programme and the execution and performance of the Transaction Documents.

-LISTING OF NOTES
+LISTING OF TRUST CERTIFICATES

-It is expected that each Tranche of Notes which is to be admitted to the Irish Official List and to trading on the Main Securities Market will be admitted separately as and when issued, subject only to the issue of one or more Global Notes initially representing the Notes of such Tranche.
-Application has been made to the Irish Stock Exchange for Notes issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the Irish Official List and to trading on the Main Securities Market.
+It is expected that each Tranche of Trust Certificates which is to be admitted to the Irish Official List and to trading on the Main Securities Market will be admitted separately as and when issued, subject only to the issue of one or more Global Trust Certificates initially representing the Trust Certificates of such Tranche.
+Application has been made to the Irish Stock Exchange for Trust Certificates issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the Irish Official List and to be admitted to trading on the Main Securities Market.

-Application has also been made to the DFSA for Notes issued under the Programme to be admitted to the DFSA Official List.
+Application has also been made to the DFSA for Trust Certificates issued under the Programme to be admitted to the DFSA Official List.
 The Programme is expected to the admitted to the DFSA Official List on or about 6 May 2014.
-An application may be made for any Tranche of Notes to be admitted to trading on NASDAQ Dubai.
+An application may be made for any Tranche of Trust Certificates to be admitted to trading on NASDAQ Dubai.